alexpineda/titan-reactor/README.md

 ### Legal

-Titan Reactor is released to the Public Domain.
+Titan Reactor is made available via the GPL3 license.
 The documentation and functionality provided by Titan Reactor may only be utilized with assets provided by ownership of Starcraft.
-If you use the source code you may not charge others for access to it or any derivative work thereof.
 Starcraft® - Copyright © 1998 Blizzard Entertainment, Inc. All rights reserved.
 Starcraft and Blizzard Entertainment are trademarks or registered trademarks of Blizzard Entertainment, Inc. in the U.S. and/or other countries.
 Titan Reactor and any of its maintainers are in no way associated with or endorsed by Blizzard Entertainment®